aramos20/github-actions-course/12-outputs/README.md

 ## Overview

+- **Outputs** act as parameters that allow you to declare and share data between jobs.
 - You can use `jobs.<job_id>.outputs` to define outputs for a specific job.
 - Job outputs containing expressions are evaluated at the end of each job.
-- Outputs that contain secrets are redacted on the runner and not exposed in GitHub Actions.
+- Outputs that contain secrets are redacted on the runner and not exposed in GitHub Actions logs.

+---

-## Example: Using Outputs for a Job
+## Example: Using Outputs in a Workflow

 Here's an example to demonstrate how outputs work in a GitHub Actions workflow: